 e.
 If the team scoring a goal is the team with fewer players, the game shall continue without changing the number of players.

-Subject to the terms of Law XII, a player may pass the ball to his/her own goalkeeper using their head, chest or knee, etc. provided that the ball has already crossed the halfway line or has been touched or played by an opponent.
+Subject to the terms of Law XII, a player may pass the ball to his/her own goalkeeper using their head, chest or knee, etc. provided that the ball has already been touched or played by an opponent.
 If, however, in the opinion of the referees, a player uses a deliberate trick while the ball is in play in order to circumvent the Law, the player is guilty of unsporting behavior.
 They are cautioned, shown the yellow card and an indirect free kick is awarded to the opposing team from the place where the infringement occurred.

 In such circumstances, it is irrelevant whether the goalkeeper subsequently touches the ball with their hands or not.
-The offense is committed by the player in attempting to circumvent both the letter and the spirit of Law XII.
+The offense is committed by the player in attempting to circumvent both the letter and the spirit of the law.